 Improving our impacts throughout the value chain

 We all play a part in taking care of our planet.
 At FLSmidth, we do our part by way of our Health, Safety and Environment Policy.
 It is a commitment to minimise environmental impacts including those related to climate change.
+You can find this, and other policies such as the group tax policy, on this site.

 Sustainable development is the greatest challenge of our times.
 As the industries we operate in have a vast impact on the planet’s ability to sustain an increasing quality of life for everyone, global megatrends shape our business and guide our strategy.
 To meet the needs of the present without compromising the ability of future generations to meet their own needs, environmental, social and economic considerations are important to FLSmidth and are therefore integrated into our business model.